-LifeVantage Corporation (sometimes used herein, the "Company," "we," "us," "our," and similar terms) is a company focused on biohacking the aging code through nutrigenomics, the study of how nutrition and naturally occurring compounds affect our genes.
+LifeVantage Corporation (sometimes used herein, the "Company," "we," "us," "our," and similar terms) is a company focused on biohacking the aging code through nutrigenomics, the study of how nutrition and naturally occurring compounds affect our genes to support good health.
 We are dedicated to helping people achieve their health, wellness and financial goals.
-We provide quality, scientifically-validated products and a financially rewarding direct sales business opportunity to customers and independent distributors.
-We sell our products in the United States, Japan, Hong Kong, Australia, Canada, Mexico, Thailand, the United Kingdom, the Netherlands, Germany and Taiwan.
+We provide quality, scientifically-validated products and a financially rewarding direct sales opportunity to customers and independent distributors.
+We sell our products in the United States, Mexico, Japan, Australia, Hong Kong, Canada, Thailand, the United Kingdom, the Netherlands, Germany, Taiwan, Austria, Spain, Ireland and Belgium.
 We also sell our products in a number of countries to customers for personal consumption only.
 In addition, we sell our products in China through our e-commerce business model.

-We engage in the identification, research, development and distribution of advanced nutraceutical dietary supplements and skin care products, including Protandim[®], our line of scientifically-validated dietary supplements, TrueScience[®], our line of anti-aging skin care products, Petandim[TM] for Dogs, our companion pet supplement formulated to combat oxidative stress in dogs, Axio[®], our Smart Energy Drink mixes, PhysIQ[TM], our Smart Weight Management System and Omega+, our sustainable fish oil supplement.
+We engage in the identification, research, development and distribution of advanced nutraceutical dietary supplements and personal care products, including our scientifically-validated Protandim[®] line of dietary supplements, LifeVantage[®] Omega+ and ProBio dietary supplements, TrueScience[®], our line of skin and hair care products, PetandimTM for Dogs, our companion pet supplement formulated to combat oxidative stress in dogs, Axio[®], our Smart Energy Drink mixes, and PhysIQTM, our Smart Weight Management System.

 We were incorporated in Colorado in June 1988 under the name Andraplex Corporation.
 We changed our corporate name to Yaak River Resources, Inc. in January 1992, and subsequently changed it again in October 2004 to Lifeline Therapeutics, Inc. In October 2004 and March 2005, we acquired all of the outstanding common stock of Lifeline Nutraceuticals Corporation.
 In November 2006, we changed our name to LifeVantage Corporation.
-From our fiscal year 2005 until our fiscal year 2009, we marketed and sold a single product, Protandim[®], through traditional retail stores.
-In October 2008, we announced that we were transitioning our business model from a traditional retail model to a direct sales model in which Protandim[®] would be sold primarily through our network of independent distributors.
+From our fiscal year 2005 until our fiscal year 2009, we marketed and sold a single product, Protandim®, through traditional retail stores.
+In October 2008, we announced that we were transitioning our business model from a traditional retail model to a direct sales model in which Protandim® would be sold primarily through our network of independent distributors.
 Since entering direct sales, we have increased our geographic reach by entering new international markets and increased our product offering by introducing additional scientifically-validated products.